Do I have to be a music major to join the Marching Hundred?

 Can I stay in my dorm during Band Camp?Early move-in will be available to Marching Hundred students on Friday August 11.
 Regular move-in begins the morning of Sunday August 13.
 Instructions for early move-in will be sent to those who have signed up for band camp by late June.

 What instruments are used in the Marching Hundred?
 Are they provided?

 Instruments used in the Marching Hundred include piccolo (no flutes), clarinet, alto and tenor saxophone, trumpet, mellophone, trombone, baritone, sousaphone, snare/tenor/bass drums and cymbals.

-Instruments provided by Indiana University are: mellophones, trombones, baritones, sousaphones and percussion.
+Instruments provided by Indiana University are: mellophones, trumpets, trombones, baritones, sousaphones and percussion.

 Will I need to do fundraisers?
 No!
 The Marching Hundred is financially supported by the Department of Athletics.

 I have a class conflict.
 What do I do?
-The Hundred does allow class conflicts; however, Dr. Smedley will look at each case individually.
-Email Dr. Smedley at firstname.lastname@example.org with the specific days and times of the conflict, the course numbers, and the reason the class can’t be taken another time or semester.
-Class conflict emails must be submitted by the first day of classes.
+The Hundred does allow class conflicts; however, the directors will look at each case individually.
+Please email firstname.lastname@example.org with the specific days and times of the conflict, the course numbers, and the reason the class can’t be taken another time or semester.
+Class conflict emails must be submitted by Friday August 11.